HarlandZZC/deep_nuclei_parcellation/README.md

                 └── sub-100408_ses-1_run-1_dwi.nii.gz
     ```

-2. Nuclei Segmentation
+2. Nuclei segmentation

     We use **segmentation** to refer to delineating the entire nuclei and **parcellation** to refer to identifying its subdivisions.

-    In this step, we used the **DDParcel**(as known as **DDSurfer**) technique to parcellate different brain regions based on each subject's DWI data.
+    In this step, we used the **DDParcel** (as known as **DDSurfer**) technique to parcellate different brain regions based on each subject's DWI data.
 For more details on this technique, please refer to our previous work, [DDParcel: Deep Learning Anatomical Brain Parcellation From Diffusion MRI](https://ieeexplore.ieee.org/document/10314563).

     To set the environment: